-A Football Player suffering from concussion is easily categorized as a Grade Three case the moment he passes out or losses all consciousness.
+A Football Player suffering from a concussion is easily categorized as a Grade Three case the moment he passes out or losses all consciousness.
 In this event, said player must receive immediate medical attention including neurological examinations at least once a day.
-Should said player pass all medical examinations two weeks after the symptoms has cleared up, he can then take a one month medical sabbatical before returning to the field.
+Should said player pass all medical examinations two weeks after the symptoms have cleared up, he can then take a one-month medical sabbatical before returning to the field.

 Although certain parties have been quick to state that tighter regulations set in place are now making football a safer sport for its players, the back-to-back concussion experienced by Philadelphia Eagle’s star player, Brian Westbrook in October 2010 perfectly how exemplifies two head injuries are all it takes to throw a star running back’s career in jeopardy.
 Here’s an interview with the Pro Football Player discussing his concussions.